-This slow cooker beef goulash is a hearty and warming stew, with tender chunks of beef and strips of red pepper cooked in a rich and smoky tomato and paprika sauce.
+This slow cooker beef goulash is a hearty and warming beef and red pepper stew cooked in a smoky tomato-based paprika sauce.
 Perfect comfort food that the whole family will love.

 I certainly can't claim that this rich beef goulash is authentically Hungarian, but I can tell you that it's tasty and warming and a recipe you'll keep coming back to!
 Best of all it's made in the slow cooker so has minimal hands-on time!